daniel-bergmann/bash-chat-gpt/README.md

 # chat-gpt fro bash

-Chat gpt is too slow so I made my own version for the terminal.
+Chat gpt is too slow so I made my own version to be used in the terminal.